fizt656/compextractor/README.md

 ## Usage

+As ZoneSight is an early prototype, please be aware that the user experience and output may vary.
+We appreciate your patience and feedback as we continue to improve the tool.

 1. Prepare your audio file (MP3, MP4, WAV) and competencies file (text file with definitions).

 2. Run the combined script: